EgorZhuk/pentaho-reporting/README.md

 may require additional memory and/or adjustments to the global configuration parameters of the reporting engine.

-The Pentaho Reporting Engine requires Java 1.5 or higher.
-The Pentaho Report Designer and Pentaho Report Design Wizard need at least Java 1.6 or higher.
+The Pentaho Reporting Engine requires Java 1.8 or higher.
+The Pentaho Report Designer and Pentaho Report Design Wizard also need at least Java 1.8 or higher.

   Warning:
   --------
-  Pentaho Reporting requires a Java Runtime environment that is fully compatible to the Java Platform Specification 5.0 (JSR-176).
+  Pentaho Reporting requires a Java Runtime environment that is fully compatible to the Java Platform Specification 8.0 (JSR-337).
 It will not run with the GNU GCJ suite of tools.